zacaryfettig/Python/CDK-EC2-SacaleSet+EBS/README.md

 * Secuirty Group: Allows/Denys network traffic based on rules

+## Autoscaling setup
+Autoscaling is set to Step Scaling.
+It will add 1 instance when CPU is 70% or over.
+It will add two instances when cpu is 85%.
+When CPU is at 10% it will remove 1.

 ## Resource Deployment

 To manually create a virtualenv on MacOS and Linux: